databoy5000/project-3-server/README.md

 ### <ins>Back-end</ins>

 #### 1. Memory controller
-Following the CRUD pattern, I started working my way through building the memoryController.js in the following order: read (all memories, then single memory), create, delete and update.

-As a general pattern, all operations are completed in a try/catch block to assure that errors are fed back to the client.
+As a general pattern, all CRUD operations are completed in a try/catch block to assure that errors are fed back to the client.
 Whether a request was completed or not, the client is always fed back with a [response status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
-When an error is caught, `next(err)` is used to execute the next middleware function `errorHandler()` in `errorHandler.js`.
-Also, `if` conditionals can be used in the `try` block to throw specific errors (e.g. when a memory id cannot be found in the collection).
+When an error is caught, `next(err)` is used to execute the next middleware function `errorHandler()` in `errorHandler.js`. `if` conditionals are occasionally used within the `try` block to throw specific errors (e.g. when a memory id cannot be found in the collection).
 Each time that a new operator is built, its respective route is sensibly added to `router.js`.

 When querying a specific single element of a collection (e.g. such as a memory or a comment):

-* the element's ID is included in the route such as a parameter, to then be used to query the database collection to fetch that element. e.g. To fetch a single memory, `:memoryId` is passed into `router.route('/memories/:memoryId')`.
+* The element's ID is included in the route such as a parameter, to then be used to query the database collection to fetch that element. e.g. To fetch a single memory, `:memoryId` is passed into `router.route('/memories/:memoryId')`.
 Then, it's collected in the controller as `const id = req.params.memoryId` to pass the `id` variable into `const memory = await Memory.findById(id)`

 A quick breakdown of the request operations' differences: